A Primer on Light Bulbs: Unraveling Electricians' Terminology

 FAQ Section:

-They are also the most efficient and longest-lasting kind of bulb.
+LED bulbs are the most energy-efficient and longest-lasting kind of bulb.